andmor-/update_alpine_pkg_versions/README.md

 # update_alpine_pkg_versions

-A Script to auto-update Alpine package versions on an existing dockerfile
+This script automates the process of fixing broken Alpine package versions in a Dockerfile by extracting the latest versions from the build output.